 Riding my bicycle to the majestic Belvedere Palace was challenging and enjoyable at the same time.
 I had to cycle the uphill street through small and picturesque neighborhoods of Vienna which are not popular among tourists.
 Belvedere was once the summer residence of Prince Eugene of Savoy and currently hosts Austria’s most famous art collections with the most notable being “The Kiss” by Gustav Klimt.
 The upper Belvedere features a beautiful green and colorful area with an artificial lake in the center.
 Stand on the southern part of the complex facing the palace and admire the panoramic scenery of Belvedere, it is a priceless picture.

 Vienna is famous for its coffee house culture.
 Locals pay long visits at a café to socialize, read, laugh, and enjoy delicious pastries and coffee of course.
 It is well said that in a Viennese café time and space are consumed but only the coffee is found on the bill!
 Café concerts are widespread in the city.
 Attend one and enjoy your afternoon coffee and dessert listening to live performances of classical masterpieces.
 For all the above reasons I highly recommend you to visit Café Central.
-It is a trendier version of the traditional Viennese café with aristocratic décor and cosmopolitan atmosphere.
+It is a trendier version of the traditional Viennese café with aristocratic décor and a cosmopolitan atmosphere.
 Café Central serves delicious desserts, quality coffee, and selected dishes.
 With a walk-in, only policy, be patient enough to wait in line for a table even during snowing days.
 After 17:00 Café central provides a unique Viennese coffee house experience together with live piano performance, which is unparalleled to anything you have experienced so far at a coffee shop.

 It was my last day in Vienna and I could not miss visiting the famous Prater Amusement Park.
 The green space was massive and the amusement park was full of life with families and young people enjoying the various games.
 The whole picture looked like a small version of Disney Land.
 On the other hand, the so-advertised Giant Ferris Wheel was a disappointment.
 The ticket costs 12 Euros for a short ride and the view of Vienna from the top was not as promising as I was expecting.